Ford Transit: Facelift (1994)

 A major facelift to the Transit in 1994 gave the Transit a new nose and dashboard, along with the 2.0 L DOHC 8-valve engine as found in the 1994 to 1998 Ford Scorpio.
 It is similar to the earlier Sierra DOHC unit but without the distributor and uses the updated OBD II-compliant EEC-V level engine control unit.
 At the same time air conditioning, electric windows, central locking, electric mirrors and airbags were all made available as optional extras.

 In 1994, a campervan conversion produced by Auto-Sleepers converted in Willersey, Gloucestershire, known as the Auto-Sleepers Duetto was available.
 It was available with the high-top roof.

 The naturally aspirated diesel engines came in 70 PS and 76 PS variants.The turbo diesel version came in 85 PS or 100 PS variants, and in 1998 a 115 PS intercooled version became available; all turbodiesels had an electronic fuel injection pump made by Lucas.

-For the 30th anniversary of the Transit in 1995 Ford released a limited edition model called the Transit Hallmark.
-Six hundred were made and were available in three colours with 200 being made in each.
+For the 30th anniversary of the Transit in 1995, Ford released a limited-edition model called the Transit Hallmark.
+Six hundred were made and were available in three colours, with 200 being made in each.

 In Europe the VE83 Transit was available up to 2000, but in Vietnam it was built up to 2003 when it was exchanged in June for the new generation.

 Third generation (2000)

 Pre-facelift (2000)

 The Transit, introduced in July 2000, was the third all-new design, and borrowed styling cues from Ford's "New Edge" designs, like the Focus and Ka.
 Developed by Ford in the United States, the main innovation is that it is available in either front- or rear-wheel drive.
 Ford nomenclature makes this the V184 (rear-wheel-drive) or V185 (front-wheel-drive) model.
-This model features the "Puma"-type Duratorq turbo diesel engine also used in the 2000 Mondeo and Jaguar X-Type, with the petrol versions moving up to the 2.3 L 16-Valve edition of the straight-4 engine.
+This model features the "Puma"-type Duratorq turbo diesel engine also used in the 2000 Mondeo and Jaguar X-Type, with the petrol versions moving up to the 2.3 L 16-valve edition of the straight-4 engine.

-A demonstration of this model's speed with the smallest panel van body, rear wheel drive, highest output 136PS 2.4 Duratorq turbo-diesel engine and optional 6-speed manual gearbox was shown in series 6 of Top Gear in 2005, where German race driver Sabine Schmitz attempted to drive it around the Nürburgring in under ten minutes, matching Jeremy Clarkson's time in a turbodiesel Jaguar S-Type; after weight reduction and aerodynamic modifications, she was only just unsuccessful, marking her fastest lap at 10m 8s.
+A demonstration of this model's speed with the smallest panel van body, rear-wheel-drive, highest output 136 PS 2.4 Duratorq turbo-diesel engine and optional 6-speed manual gearbox was shown in series 6 of Top Gear in 2005, where German race driver Sabine Schmitz attempted to drive it around the Nürburgring in under ten minutes, matching Jeremy Clarkson's time in a turbodiesel Jaguar S-Type; after weight reduction and aerodynamic modifications, she was only just unsuccessful, marking her fastest lap at 10m 8s.

 This version won the International Van of the Year 2001.